jetify-com/opensource/aisdk/ai/README.md

 Jetify's **AI SDK for Go** is a unified interface for interacting with multiple AI providers including OpenAI, Anthropic, and more.
 Inspired by [Vercel's AI SDK](https://github.com/vercel/ai) for TypeScript, we bring a similar developer experience to the Go ecosystem.

-It is maintained and developed by [Jetify](https://www.jetify.com) and used by our AI agents to integrate with different LLM providers in production.
+It is maintained and developed by [Jetify](https://www.jetify.com).
+We are in the process of migrating our production code to use this SDK as the primary way our AI agents integrate with different LLM providers.

 ### The Problem